alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

    - If possible, extend compatibility for all mods that modify the player's inventory size, even if in (what I'm presuming to be) irregular ways like this one.
  - Add new opt-in config option that allows quick stacking of items without checking quality.
  - New house packages (presents) should not be considered for quick stack.
+ - tails618: "community center bundles in the inventory is gone... am I missing something?".
+Validate if this is true.
+   - Validated cc button in inventory does appear, so this is not an issue.
+ - Fixed volcano forge UI not showing favorites (correct) but affecting item selection.
+ - Prevent favorited items from being placed in the shipping bin.

  ---